DaoraDio/Fight-Lights-Pico/README.md

 So as long as you can send the signals of your buttons to the pico, by whatever means you like, directly or through a different pcb, and have a way to power the Pico and the LEDs, a brook board is not required.

+# Contact

+There is a Discord Server for all your questions: https://discord.gg/AyYfbYQt

 # License

 MIT License